meghorikawa/meghorikawa/README.md

   Co-authored a published paper proposing an ensemble-based approach to multilingual emotion detection and addressing data imbalance.
     [ACL Anthology (2025)](https://aclanthology.org/2025.semeval-1.113/)
 - **ARES (AI-Assisted Extension for Grammar Exercises)**
-  Enhancing grammar learning with AI-driven feedback aligned with pedagogical principles.
+  Enhancing grammar learning with AI-driven exercise generation aligned with pedagogical principles.
 - **LLM Evaluation for Task-Based Language Learning Chatbots**
   Analyzed the integration of LLMs into a rule-based chatbot to support smoother learner interactions.
 - **Lingustic benchmark performance: Testing Effects of Reinforcement Learning**